Who Is Us?

 We left college and headed for our careers.
 Sue taught for a year and moved to Rockwell.
 Paul started with North American Aviation in his junior year at USC in order to pay for the tuition!
 We never changed jobs and in fact we had almost 75 years with Boeing (Rockwell/North American Aviation) when we pulled the plug and retired!
 We did it our way!

 Mary was born in Oregon and had a rough life with a broken family.
 She was and is a strong woman who defied the typical outcomes and became a medical doctor and served in the US Army for eight years as a general surgeon before specializing in opthalmology so she could spend time with her children.

 Home ...
 Is Where The heart Is

-Los Alamitos area is our home and in fact Sue has lived in the area for most of her life!
-We live in a little un-incorporated city in Orange Country called Rossmoor .
-It's a small house but plenty big enough for us and the baby dogs.
-We even have a vegetable garden which operates all year long.
+Los Alamitos area was Sue and Paul's home and in fact Sue has lived in the area for most of her life!
+We lived in a little un-incorporated city in Orange Country called Rossmoor .
+It's was small house but plenty big enough for us and the baby dogs.
+We even had a vegetable garden which operated all year long.
 The real beauty was the fact it was three miles from our work!
 Super in Los Angeles, huh?